 Purchased shortcuts: To make this recipe ultra quick and easy, we typically buy an angel food cake at our grocery store’s bakery and often grab the little cups of pomegranate arils from our store’s refrigerated produce section.
-If you prefer, you can certainly opt to make your own cake and buy a whole pomegranate to remove the arils yourself (see directions in our post for removing arils, if needed).
+If you prefer, you can certainly opt to make your own cake and buy a whole pomegranate to remove the arils yourself (see directions for removing arils in our post How to Open a Pomegranate, if needed).

 Make-ahead step: The sauce can be made ahead and stored, covered, in the refrigerator for a day or two.

 Yield: This recipe can easily be doubled or tripled for a party.
 Since 4 servings (as the recipe is written) uses about 1/3 of an entire angel food cake, you can triple the recipe to yield 12 servings and use up the entire cake.
 Increase the orange-pomegranate topping accordingly.

 Nutrition Information:Yield: 4 desserts Serving Size: 1 slice

 Amount Per Serving: Calories: 126Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 1mgSodium: 102mgCarbohydrates: 28gFiber: 2gSugar: 19gProtein: 5g